Gazi2050/react-votecom/README.md

 # react-votecom
-A React component package for implementing voting and commenting functionality in web applications.
+A React component package for implementing voting  functionality in web applications.

 ## Installation
 You can install react-votecom using npm: